kreloaded/SlackSharp/docs/ENVIRONMENT_VARS.md

 # Environment Variables Description

-This document provides descriptions for the environment variables used in the configuration of the Sales Sparrow api.
+This document provides descriptions for the environment variables used in the configuration of the SlakSharp project.
 These variables are essential for configuring and customizing the behavior of the application.

 ## ENVIRONMENT